 The fun, breezy Dayton garage-rock band Motel Beds has released five albums since 2001, and just put out a best-of compilation called These Are The Days Gone By.
 It's hard to choose, but World Cafe: Next showcases a couple of them in this episode, including one that goes back to the group's debut.

-Don't forget to download our World Cafe: Next podcast with two songs from Kutosis.
+Don't forget to download the World Cafe: Next podcast, too.

 Originally published on Tue September 9, 2014 12:59 pm